RHagenson/2019-01-03-UNO/_episodes/06-working-with-files.md

 ### Our data set: FASTQ files

-Now that we know how to navigate around our directory structure, lets start working with our sequencing files.
+Now that we know how to navigate around our directory structure, let's start working with our sequencing files.
 We did a sequencing experiment and have two results files, which are stored in our `untrimmed_fastq` directory.

-### Wild cards
+### Wildcards

 Navigate to your `untrimmed_fastq` directory.